ColinVDB/BMAT/README.md

 * Dataset Information (top center): contains information about the dataset
 * Dataset Actions (top right): buttons to perform Actions on the dataset
 * Quick Viewer (bottom right): Quick viewer to observe the file in the dataset in a safe manner
+* BMAT menu: set preferences path for ITK-SNAP and dcm2niix
 * BIDS menu (top left): contains other other actions to manage the dataset
 * Pipelines menu (top left): add and run analysis pipelines shared by the BMAT-community
 * Local Pipelines menu (top left): run local analysis pipelines implemented by the user